BELOW ARE SOME BASIC ANSWERS TO FREQUENT QUESTIONS ABOUT THE NORTHEAST OHIO PERFORMING ARTS LIST (NEOHIOPAL):

 What are the origins of Neohiopal?

 In 1998 while directing Fiddler on the Roof at the JCC Halle Theatre, I compiled e-mail addresses of people who had been in that production and a few previous ones.
 That became the nucleus of the list.
 I asked that original group to send me addresses of people who would want to get notice of my upcoming auditions.
 Then someone at a theatre heard of my “huge list” of 35 names and asked if I would forward something for his theatre.
 I said “Why not?” and the word spread.
 Through word-of-mouth other theatres started sending me notices and performing artists asked to receive the postings.
 At first I kept all the email addresses on a Microsoft Word document and manually subscribed and unsubscribed and sent out the messages through AOL.
 After three years the list had grown to about 350 names and my system wasn’t working anymore because the volume of names was starting to crash my AOL account.
 In June of 2001, I cut over to using the “mailman” software, first through hostway.com, more recently through listserve.com, and currently through Big Blue Computer Consulting.
-Usage exploded and the subscriber total is currently over 8,850.
+Usage exploded and the subscriber total is currently around 9,000.

 The Northeast Ohio Performing Arts List exists: (in random order)